EnergySystemsModellingLab/MUSE_2.0/docs/dispatch_optimisation.md

 \\( q_{r,a,c,ts} \\).
 Where *q* represents *c* commodity flow in region *r*, to/from asset *a*, in time slice *ts*.
--ve values are flow into the asset, +ve values are flows from the asset.
+Negative values are flows into the asset and positive values are flows from the asset.
 Note that *q* is a quantity flow (e.g. energy) as opposed to an intensity (e.g. power).

 where